Merit-Research/AMON/visualizations/readme.md

 Replace "username" and "hostname" with your username and the hostname of your VM.

-### 4. Copy the Application to your vM
+### 4. Copy the Repository to your VM

-Copy the bokeh-dashboard directory to your VM to run the Flask App
+Copy the AMON repository to your VM:

-    username@hostname:~$  git clone <placeholder>
+    username@hostname:~$  git clone https://github.com/Merit-Research/AMON.git

 ### 5. Edit dashboard.ini configuration file to match you MongoDB